The Bankrate promise

 - Whether you plan to live on campus, with a parent or off campus.

-With an online application, you can include up to 10 colleges and use a search function to fill in the colleges’ details automatically.
+With an online application, you can include up to 10 colleges and use a search function to automatically fill in the colleges’ details.
 If you’re submitting a paper FAFSA, you’ll be limited to four schools, though you can add more after the fact.
 You’ll also need to manually search for your schools’ federal school codes and other details.

-How many colleges can you can list on the FAFSA?
+How many colleges can you list on the FAFSA?

 You can list up to 10 of your desired schools on the FAFSA.
 You can list schools even if you haven’t applied yet; the form should include every school you’re considering.